Gossip (The Office): Synopsis

-Hoping to obscure the truth about Stanley's affair, Michael starts spreading a variety of false rumors, among them that there is another person physically inside Kevin Malone (Brian Baumgartner), that Kelly (Mindy Kaling) is anorexic, that Creed Bratton (Creed Bratton) has asthma, that Toby Flenderson (Paul Lieberstein) is still a virgin (despite him having a daughter), that Pam Beesly (Jenna Fischer) is pregnant (unaware it is true), and that Andy (Ed Helms) is gay.
+Hoping to obscure the truth about Stanley's affair, Michael starts spreading a variety of false rumors, among them that there is another person physically inside Kevin Malone, that Kelly is anorexic, that Creed Bratton has asthma, that Toby Flenderson is still a virgin (despite him having a daughter), that Pam Beesly is pregnant (unaware it is true), and that Andy is gay.
 When Andy hears about this, he realizes that many people have thought this about him in the past and gets increasingly insecure as he begins to question his sexual orientation.
 Jim and Pam, who were trying to keep Pam's pregnancy a secret, think they have been found out.
 The couple then notice that there have been various absurd rumors about office employees being spread.
 When Jim brings it to everyone's attention, they trace one particular rumor back to Michael, who then tries to slip out of the office.

 The employees pursue Michael, and he confesses that he created the rumors to conceal the one true rumor.
 Andy fears that it might be the one about him.
 The employees urge Michael to tell them which one is true, but just as Michael is about to give in, Jim announces that Pam is actually pregnant to save Stanley.
 Michael denies it, but Pam shows her baby's ultrasound picture to prove it.

 Later, while Michael discusses her pregnancy with Jim and Pam in his office, Stanley's wife Teri returns Michael's call from earlier.
 He picks up the phone with the intention of making an excuse for his earlier call so as to not tip her off, but he accidentally calls her Cynthia twice before Jim hangs up the phone for him.
 Teri had already been suspicious of Stanley and Cynthia, so Michael calling her Cynthia is enough for her to figure out what is going on.
 Michael, feeling guilty, watches from his office window as Stanley attacks Michael's car with a tire iron in a fit of rage.
-At the end of the episode, the three interns discuss what they have learned at Dunder Mifflin, which they reveal was essentially nothing.